-Estimates of NO2 exposure were obtained from Naughton et al. 2018, which used a windsector land use regression (WS-LUR) to produce a high-resolution map from which estimated mean annual NO2 concentrations at any given location across the Republic of Ireland can be extracted.[16]
+Estimates of NO2 exposure were obtained from Naughton et al., who used a wind-sector land use regression (WS-LUR) to produce a high-resolution map from which estimated mean annual NO2 concentrations at any given location across the Republic of Ireland can be extracted.
 A spatial join in QGIS 2.18 was used to assign the estimated local pollutant concentration to each TILDA residence.
 The map used monitoring data from the Environmental Protection Agency's (EPA) national ambient air quality network, which records hourly NO2 concentrations at various fixed locations throughout the state.
 The underlying model used air pollution data from 2010 to 2012, when the network consisted of 15 monitoring stations.
 There is a small offset between the timeline of the two datasets but insufficient local air pollution data were available for years prior to 2010.
-Figure 2 shows that national NO2 trends were reasonably static from 2009 to 2013 [20].
+Figure 2 shows that national NO2 trends were reasonably static from 2009 to 2013.
 These data were linked with hourly wind speed and wind direction data for each monitoring station as recorded by Met Éireann (the Irish meteorological service).
 The spatial variation in NO2 was explained as a function of various land use and traffic-related variables.
 NO2 model validation revealed a good explanation of variation at all sites.
-Following the approach taken by Beelen et al. [21], a leave-one-out cross validation method was employed in which the final model was fitted to N-1 sites and the predicted concentration compared to the actual concentration at the omitted site.
+Following the approach taken by Beelen et al., a leaveone-out cross validation method was employed in which the final model was fitted to N-1 sites and the predicted concentration compared with the actual concentration at the omitted site.
 This was repeated for all N sites and the overall level of fit between the predicted and measured concentration assessed.
-The final model explained over 78% of the spatial variability in NO2, while the cross validation R was found to be slightly lower at 77.4%.
-The spread of data was well captured and the relationship between modelled and measured values close to linear [16].
+The final model explained >78% of the spatial variability in NO2, whereas the cross validation $R^2$ was found to be slightly lower at 77.4%.
+The spread of data was well captured and the relationship between modelled and measured values close to linear.
 The model was subsequently employed to predict NO2 concentrations in other locations.
-More details of the methodology are included in Appendix A in the Supplementary File.
+More details of the methodology are included in Supplementary Appendix A, available as Supplementary data at IJE online.